Baskin-Kerr and Consort Correspondence

 Family Tree from Heraldic Visitation

 I started this project for a Kingdom A&S Competition (May Crown, Darton, ASXXXIV): Patents of Nobility: papers that show noble descent to enter lists.
-Little did I know that it would become a minor obsession leading to no fewer that nine entries in the competition and a possible AS50 Depth Challenge covering all manner of papers, printed and manuscript.
+Little did I know that it would become a minor obsession leading to no fewer that nine entries in the competition and an AS50 Depth Challenge covering all manner of papers, printed and manuscript.

 When I first started researching this topic, I assumed that it would be easy to find period references to the presentation of patents as part of "signing-up" for the lists.
 After all, it is commonly stated that tournaments were restricted to nobility.
 That said, civic tournaments were commonly undertaken by non-enobled folk in various part of Europe (eg Italy, Flanders; Barber & Barker).
 Even the virtuous non-gentleman could take his place with the nobility after a suitably restrained beating for his presumption, as cited in Rene of Anjou's Tournament Book.